dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 Conversely, only the first case declares `n` which is used in that case's guard but not the body.

-We specify how this behaves by defining the *case body scope* for the body.
-If there is only a single case, then the case body scope is that case's case scope and we're done. *If there is only a single case for the body, then any pattern variables used in the body have a single declaration in that case's pattern and need no other special handling.*

-Otherwise, the case body scope `s` of a body used by a set of cases with pattern variable sets `vs` (where default cases and labels have empty pattern variable sets) is:
+We specify how this behaves by creating a new *shared case scope* that contains all variables from all of the cases and then report errors from invalid uses of them.
+The shared case scope `s` of a body used by a set of cases with pattern variable sets `vs` (where default cases and labels have empty pattern variable sets) is:

-1. Create a new empty scope `s` whose enclosing scope is the scope surrounding the switch statement or expression. *Note that the body scope doesn't include any of the case scopes as its enclosing scope.
-Instead, we synthesize a scope that has new variables derived from the union of all of the cases' variables.*
+1. Create a new empty scope `s` whose enclosing scope is the scope surrounding the switch statement or expression.

 2. For each name `n` appearing as a variable name in any of the pattern variable sets in `vs`:

-    1. If `n` is defined in every pattern variable set in `vs` and has the same type and finality, then introduce `n` into `s` with that type and finality.
-This is a *consistent variable* and is available for use in the body.
+    1. If `n` is defined in every pattern variable set in `vs` and has the same type and finality, then introduce `n` into `s` with the same type and finality.
+This is a *shared variable* and is available for use in the body.

         If any of the corresponding variables in `vs` are promoted, calculate the promoted type of the variable in `s` based on all of the promoted